L2jLiga/fastify-decorators/lib/docs/Migration-to-v2.md

 }
 ```

-*Note*: if you tried before to use instance in decorators (for example for prevalidation) and faced with errors with `getInstanceByToken` it's possible now:
+*Note*: it makes possible to use fastify instance inside method decorators by using `getInstanceByToken` method:

 ```typescript
 import { FastifyInstance } from 'fastify';